leswright1977/PySpectrometer2/README.md

 * PySpectrometer2-Picam2-v1.0.py  (PySpectrometer for Raspberry Pi)
 * PySpectrometer2-USB-v1.0.py     (Dev version of this program (uses USB camera on a Debian PC (May or mway not work for you, probably won't work on the Pi!)
-* specFunctions.py                (A library of funtions including: Wavelength to RGB, SavGol filter from Scipy, Peak detedct from peakutils, readcal and writecal.
+* specFunctions.py                (A library of funtions including: Wavelength to RGB, SavGol filter from Scipy, Peak detect from peakutils, readcal and writecal.

 To run the program, first make it executable by running: chmod +x PySpectrometer2-Picam2-v1.0.py